sstadick/hck/README.md

 ## Decompression

-The following table indicates the file extension / binary pairs that are used to try to decompress a file whent the `-z` option is specified:
+The following table indicates the file extension / binary pairs that are used to try to decompress a file when the `-z` option is specified:

 | Extension | Binary                   | Type       |
 | :-------- | :----------------------- | :--------- |